Abstract:

 3/m

-3).
-The proposed wc-rfm hybrid model further enhanced retrieval accuracy and robustness (test set
+3. The wc-rfm hybrid model was further improved the retrieval accuracy and robustness, with an

 3/m